Qumulo/docs/hardware-guide/quiver-1u-hybrid-gen2/drive-bay-mapping.md

 All {{site.q1uhg2}} nodes contain one boot drive in an internal M.2 expansion slot.

-Your {{site.q1uhg2}} chassis contains 12 HDDs, 4 NVMe drives, and one boot drive in an internal M.2 expansion slot.
-The following is the mapping for the drives.

 ## HDD Drives

 * For 240T and 96T nodes, all drive bays are populated.